mariopineda/drpineda.ca/resources/spaghettiearthquake/index.md

 <p>A financial audit may be performed by the City's Chief Financial Officer (your teacher) at any time.
 During the fiancial audit the financial records of your team will be examined to ensure that they are complete and accurate.
 Discrepancies or errors that are discovered will result in a fine.</p>

 <h2>Project materials</h2>
-<p>The following material is avaliable for purchase from the Lizard Supply Company during openiong hours.
+<p>The following material is avaliable for purchase from <em>The Lizard & Mealworm Supply</em> Company during openiong hours.
 The opening hours are the first 20 minutes of class time.</p>
 <table border="1" style="width:75%">
   <tr>
     <th>Product</th>